algorand-devrel/beaker-calculator/README.md

-## Beaker VS Pyteal
+## Showcasing Beaker
-This is a direct comparison of the simple calculator contract written in Beaker and PyTeal and it shows how Beaker simplifies writing smart contracts and interacting with them.
+This is a direct comparison of the simple calculator contract written in Beaker and bare PyTeal and it shows how Beaker simplifies writing smart contracts and interacting with them.

 ## Contents